ARMmbed/time_series_database_doc/amazon.md

 1. The screen should display: ![Actions](screenshots/amazon/aim_role_finish.png)

 ## 2. Create RDS database

+RDS is the database that will hold the time series data.

 1. In Amazon console, click "Services" and click "RDS"
 1. Click "Get Started"